 For information on staffing programs at Shambhala Mountain Center, click here.

 - Physical, mental and emotional stability and resiliency

 - An established meditation practice, or a strong intention of establishing a meditation practice

-- A commitment to engage in community meditation practice for a minimum of 30 minutes a day, 5 days a week
+- A commitment to engage in community meditation practice

 - Although being a practitioner of Shambhala Buddhism is not required, a respect for the Shambhala teachings and an openness to explore the Shambhala path is strongly encouraged